Beyond the Surface: Enhancing LLM-as-a-Judge Alignment with Human via Internal Representations: Experiments

 \subsection{Ablation Study}

-To better understand each design choice of \mname, we conduct a comprehensive ablation study on the direct setup using Mistral-7B-Instruct-v0.3 and InternLM3-8B-Instruct models.
+To better understand each design choice of \mname, we conduct a comprehensive ablation study on the direct setup using Mistral-7B-Instruct-v0.3 and InternLM3-8B-Instruct.
 Table~\ref{table:ablation} shows the results of the Spearman correlation.
-The expectation (Exp.) score and the maximum (Max.) score are two alternative designs.
+The expectation (Exp.) score and the maximum (Max.) score are alternative designs.
 Given the score distribution of a certain layer, we use Eqn.\ref{eq:judge_logits} to calculate the expected score or use the score with the highest probability.
 Logits agg. and prob. agg. are two alternative designs, aggregating information from all hidden layers at the logits level or output distribution level.
 Removing logits agg. and prob. agg. indicates that we do not use internal states.
 It is observed that the full configuration (Exp. score + Logits agg. + Tuning) achieves the best performance across all settings, with a maximum Spearman correlation of 0.545; Fine-tuning brings up to +0.10 improvement; expectation scoring outperforms maximum scoring (up to +0.17); and logits aggregation surpasses probability aggregation (up to +0.07).
 Multi-layer integration is generally effective, especially for Mistral; however, in untuned settings, InternalLM occasionally performs better without aggregation, indicating model-specific differences.